Tool Calling¶

 Command Classification¶

-| Type | Examples | Approval |
+| Type | Examples | Default behavior |

 |---|---|---|

-| Read | get, describe, logs | Auto-approve |
+| Read-only | get, describe, logs | Allowed, but Decision Required by default |

-| Write | apply, create, patch | Requires approval |
+| Write | apply, create, patch, scale | Allowed, Decision Required by default |

-| Dangerous | delete, drain | Warning + approval |
+| Dangerous | delete, drain | Decision Required, or fully blocked if block_dangerous: true |

 AST Parsing¶